loganthorneloe/ml-road-map/README.md

 * [Jeremy Howard](https://www.youtube.com/@howardjeremyp)
 * [Logan Thorneloe](https://www.youtube.com/@loganthorneloe) (this is me - coming soon!)

-For a list of the available ML YouTube Courses (as oppoosed to channels), check out [this repo by Dair AI](https://github.com/dair-ai/ML-YouTube-Courses).
+For a list of the available ML YouTube Courses check out [this repo by Dair AI](https://github.com/dair-ai/ML-YouTube-Courses).

 ## Support this guide